mrismanaziz/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why was the shirt happy to hang around the tank top?
+Because it was armless